Property404/MedLex/README.md

 Tools:
 MedLex - Create a medical lexicon
 SortCSV - Look through columns of CSV files and pick out relevant ones
+DownloadAll - Downloads all medical data associated with MedLex
 tools/scrape - Python module for scraping a webpage for various file types
 tools/excel_to_csv - Python module to convert excel files to csv files